Common Lisp the Language, 2nd Edition

 filename.
 The options are evaluated and are used as

-keyword arguments to the function open
+keyword arguments to the function open.

 When control leaves the body, either normally or abnormally (such as

-), the file is automatically closed.
+by use of throw), the file is automatically closed.
 If a

 new output file is being written, and control leaves abnormally, the